-- (1) A sole Member must be identified as the author of communication materials claimed under the EO&C Budget, except in the following circumstances, where a Member may join with another Member as author of the communication: - (a) Members from the lower House and upper House of the Parliament whose electorates share the same geographic location; or - (b) two Members from the same House of the Parliament who have neighbouring electorates.
+(1) A sole Member must be identified as the author of communication materials claimed under the EO&C Budget, except in the following circumstances, where a Member may join with another Member as author of the communication:

+- (a) Members from the lower House and upper House of the Parliament whose electorates share the same geographic location; or - (b) two Members from the same House of the Parliament who have neighbouring electorates.

+Note: In accordance with the overarching obligations under the PSAS Act, a communication by a Member must be for the dominant purpose of performing their public duties.
+In considering whether a claim meets that requirement, consideration should be given to the proportion of the joint communication that relates to a Member's electorate, and the proportion of the cost claimed by that Member.

-- (2) The costs of communication materials jointly authored must be claimed by the Members: - (a) in equal shares; or - (b) on a pro-rata basis for the proportion distributed in each Members' electorate. - (3) For the avoidance of doubt, a communication material claimed under the EO&C Budget cannot be jointly authored with Members from other jurisdictions or with any other individual or body. - Note: This guideline does not prevent a Member from placing a communication or advertisement within a publication owned by another entity (for example, the local community newsletter) or at a venue owned by another entity (for example, the local sports club), provided that the Member is identified as the sole author of the material. - (4) If the EO&C Budget is used for a digital platform (including a social media platform) or a website, the Member is responsible for any content published on that digital platform or website, including third party content. - Note: This guideline does not prevent a Member from engaging with third parties using a digital platform, but the Member must, to the extent possible, be responsible and accountable for the material that is publicly available.
+- (2) All Members who have authored a joint communication must satisfy the authorship and identification requirements under guideline 13. - (3) The costs of communication materials jointly authored must be claimed by the Members: - (a) in equal shares; or - (b) on a pro-rata basis for the proportion distributed in each Members' electorate. - (4) For the avoidance of doubt, a communication material claimed under the EO&C Budget must not be jointly authored with Members from other jurisdictions or with any other individual or body.

-15 Distribution of communication materials
+Note: This guideline does not prevent a Member from placing a communication or advertisement within a publication owned by another entity (for example, the local community newsletter) or at a venue owned by another entity (for example, the local sports club), provided that the Member is identified as the author of their material.

+15 Communication with the electorate

-- (1) Subject to guideline 15(2), a Member may only distribute communication materials claimed under the EO&C Budget within their electorate. - Note: This is in accordance with section 7F(2) of the PSAS Act which provides that the EO&C Budget is available to a Member to communicate "with their electorate". - (2) Where a Member has a reasonable belief that constituents from their electorate will attend an event held outside of their electorate, the Member may distribute communication materials at that event. - Example: If a Member reasonably believes that their constituents will be attending a regional fair held in another electorate, the Member may distribute communication materials or host a stall at that regional fair. - (3) For the avoidance of doubt, a Member's electorate is defined by the electoral boundary set by the Electoral Boundaries Commission in effect at the time the Member distributes the communication material. - Note: Communication materials cannot be distributed to prospective constituents before a redivision of electoral boundaries takes effect at the beginning of the next general election in accordance with the commencement provisions in the Electoral Boundaries Commission Act 1982 (Vic).
+- (1) In accordance with section 7F(2) of the PSAS Act, the EO&C Budget is available to a Member to communicate with their electorate in relation to the performance of their public duties. - (2) Where a Member has a reasonable belief that constituents from their electorate will attend an event held outside of their electorate, the Member may distribute communication materials at that event.

+Example: If a Member reasonably believes that their constituents will be attending a regional fair held in another electorate, the Member may distribute communication materials or host a stall at that regional fair.

+- (3) For the avoidance of doubt, a Member's electorate is defined by the electoral boundary set by the Electoral Boundaries Commission in effect at the time the Member distributes the communication material. - (4) In relation to a redivision of the electoral boundaries, once the final boundaries are released by the Electoral Boundaries Commission, and before the boundaries take effect, a Member may communicate with prospective constituents about the effect of the redivision.

+Note: Prior to the new electoral boundaries taking effect, a Member may only communicate with prospective constituents about the redivision and may not communicate about any other matters.

+Following a redivision the new electoral boundaries will take effect at the beginning of the next general election in accordance with the commencement provisions in the Electoral Boundaries Commission Act 1982.